Should I Fit New Tyres To The Front Or The Rear?

 How to Find the Right Tyre for My Vehicle

-When looking for new tyres, it can be quite daunting initially, as there are so many to choose from.
-On our site, we offer motorists a wide range, from budget options to premium.
+When looking for new tyres, it can be quite daunting initially as there are so many to choose from.
+Here at etyres, we offer motorists a wide range, from budget options to premium.
 You can view them here.

 Checks you can follow when purchasing new tyres:

-- Replace your old tyres with the same size and tyre, in a perfect world, the same brand and tread pattern.
+- Replace your old tyres with the same size and tyre with the same brand and tread pattern.

 - ALWAYS purchase new tyres.
 Part worn tyres can be extremely dangerous.

-- If you’re in any doubt, don’t hesitate to get in touch!
+- If you’re in any doubt, don’t hesitate to get in touch with us.